Mobile ecommerce, or mcommerce, allows for making purchases on your smartphone or a tablet, wherever and whenever you want.

 - 99 Customer Experience Statistics & Interesting CX Trends

 - 12 Small Business Statistics: Facts & Numbers

 Before we start digging in, here are the most important mcommerce shopping statistics in a handy, TL;DR version:

 Now, let’s have a look at the most important mcommerce statistics in depth.

-So, what percent of online retailers have mcommerce websites?
-Mobile ecommerce market was projected to amount to 41.6% of total ecommerce sales by the end of 2022, and 44% by 2025, slowly evening out the mobile commerce vs ecommerce ratio.
+So, what percentage of online retailers have mcommerce websites?
+The mobile ecommerce market in the US amounted to almost 42% of total ecommerce sales in 2022.
+When it comes to 2023, retail mcommerce sales are expected to account for more than 43% of total sales in 2023, and 44% by 2025, slowly equaling out the mobile commerce vs ecommerce ratio.